SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 During your visit to the Chinatown neighborhood, I recommend spending a few minutes in one of the temples.
 Many welcome visitors and are open every day of the week.

-You will find scenes depicting its history and its famous celebrations.
+You will find scenes depicting SF Chinatown's history and famous celebrations.
 They bring even more color to this district's already lively streets.

 Grant & Sacramento: There are two murals here that I love.
-My favorite is the colorful dragon mural with the words Chinatown across the top (image above).
+My favorite is the colorful dragon mural with "Chinatown" across the top (image above).
 It's on the building that houses the Bargain Bazaar.

 Grant & Clay: You will find several murals at this corner.
-One of my favorites used to be here, but it was recently covered up, and a new mural was painted here.
-The murals here today are above the Jing Ying Gift Shop and down Clay Street on both sides.
+They are above the Jing Ying Gift Shop and down Clay Street on both sides.

 Hang An Alley at Clay Street: There are a few really cool mosaics just inside the Hang An Alley at Clay Street.